bminer/node-blade/README.md

 `call textbox("firstName", "Blake") >> text`
 	or... alternatively...
 `call text += textbox("firstName", "Blake")`

+Note: when you define a block (see below) within a function, and you output the rendered content to a variable, the block will be destroyed immediately after the function call.

 Yes, you can use `arguments` within your function, just like a "real" JavaScript function.
 In fact, functions are "real" JavaScript functions, so even closures work!
 Although, remember